Leon Dajaku: Union Berlin

 On 16 January 2021, Dajaku signed a six-month loan deal with Bundesliga club Union Berlin with the option to purchase.
 His debut with Union Berlin came four days later against RB Leipzig after coming on as a substitute at 60th minute in place of Cedric Teuchert.

 On 31 August 2021, Union Berlin activated the purchase clause in the loan agreement for Dajaku.
-The fee was rumoured to be €1 million.
+The fee was rumored to be €1 million.

 Sunderland

 On 31 August 2021, Dajaku signed a season-long loan deal with EFL League One club Sunderland and received squad number 7.
 Eighteen days later, he was named as a Sunderland substitute for the first time in a league match against Fleetwood Town.
 His debut with Sunderland came on 25 September in the 2021–22 EFL Cup third round against Wigan Athletic after being named in the starting line-up.

 Following the loan, Dajaku moved to Sunderland on a permanent basis in June 2022 and signed a two-year contract.